rndware/todos-nuxt/README.md

 - `button` and `input` should be their own atom components
 - `index.ts` should be added to folders
 - linting added to vitests
+- Refactor to Sass and remove non-used selectors in `assets/css/style.css`

 ## Setup